 Unpaid Redfern charges are included on your tuition bill as an “Unpaid Redfern Charge.”
 This non-specific title will be the only reference to charges from Redfern.
 Specific medication names, labs tests, etc. will not be included in the description.

 Pseudoephedrine products may be purchased only at the pharmacy.
 If you do not have a prescription for a pseudoephedrine product, the Combat Methamphetamine Epidemic Act requires: storage behind-the-counter in the pharmacy, limits on quantities, photo identification, and signature of the purchaser 18 years of age or older.
-Some of the most common products are: Sudafed (short-acting and long-acting formulations), Mucinex-D, Zyrtec-D, Claritin-D and their respective generics.
+Some of the most common products are: Sudafed (short-acting and long-acting formulations), Mucinex-D, Zyrtec-D, Claritin-D, Allegra-D and their respective generics.

 Emergency contraceptive (Plan B or Next Choice) is available in our pharmacy.
 Some insurance companies cover the cost of emergency contraceptives in limited quantities with a prescription.
 Ask pharmacy personnel for details on receiving a prescription.